 Winnipeg Public Library has wonderful programs for families, children of all ages, and teens.
 Browse this page to find out about the different types of programs that we offer.
-To find a Library program you can check out What's On or look at the Library Programs & Events Calendar which is linked below.
+To find a Library program you can check out What's On or visit the Programs & Events Calendar to register.

 About Early Literacy Programs